How To Delete ALL Your Tweets (December 2020)

 Possibly the most popular option, Tweet Delete will help you remove those 3200 visible tweets in bulk for free.
 You’re also able to set up an ongoing schedule for deleting tweets at specified intervals.

 Simply log in to your Twitter account while on their site, select your automatic deletion schedule, and click on the Activate TweetDelete button.
 There is also the option to remove all tweets in bulk by checking the box next to “Delete all of my existing tweets before activating this schedule.”

 A paid service that features more robust options is Tweet Eraser.
-The $6.99 standard package gives you the option of > importing unlimited archived tweets, for multiple Twitter accounts (max of 3), without a reoccurring charge.
-If for any > reason you wish to save deleted tweets to your PC, you can always go for the $9.99 package which also allows for > unlimited Twitter account and search filters. > > Deleting tweets isn’t a difficult task by any means, but it can be time-consuming when you want to mass delete hundreds > of thousands of tweets or need to delete tweets that no longer appear on your timeline.
-In those instances, it might be > necessary to explore alternative methods for easy mass tweet deletion.
+The $6.99 standard package gives you the option of importing unlimited archived tweets, for multiple Twitter accounts (max of 3), without a reoccurring charge.
+If for any reason you wish to save deleted tweets to your PC, you can always go for the $9.99 package which also allows for unlimited Twitter account and search filters.

+Deleting tweets isn’t a difficult task, but it can be time-consuming when you want to mass delete hundreds of thousands of tweets or need to delete tweets that no longer appear on your timeline.
+In those instances, it might be necessary to explore alternative methods for easy mass tweet deletion.

 Using the tips provided in this article, you should be able to quickly and easily delete all of your tweets so that you can get a fresh start on Twitter.